kalininalab/d-StructMAn/README.md

 * Install [docker](https://docs.docker.com/install/) and docker-compose

-*NOTE: Enable/install epel repo if by default it is not available in your system (for CentOS it is not available by default)* *In this setup we install docker using the yum package manager*
+*NOTE: Enable/install epel repo if by default it is not available in your system (for CentOS it is not available by default).
+In this setup we install docker using the yum package manager*

 ```bash
 # yum install epel-release